hemanth-hiwaga/Adavanced_Data_Analysis/README.md

 - **Insight**: Customer segmentation uncovered various customer types, allowing for tailored marketing campaigns and personalized offers, improving customer satisfaction and loyalty.
 [view code 👆](/5_poroject/5_5_customer_segmentation.ipynb)
 ![](/2_images/5_5_1_clustering.png)
+Elbow Method plot suggests three clusters as optimal for minimizing inertia.
+The steep drop in inertia from one to three clusters indicates a significant gain in clustering efficiency.
+After three clusters, additional clusters contribute minimally to reducing inertia.

 ![](/2_images/5_5_2_clustering.png)

+scatter plot shows a positive correlation between quantity ordered and total sales.
+Higher quantities ordered spread across a wider range of total sales values.
+Lower quantities tend to cluster at lower total sales, hinting that big orders bring variability in sales outcomes.

 ### Summary
 Through these comprehensive analyses, we gained valuable insights into customer behavior, sales trends, and product associations.
 These insights informed strategic decisions, enhanced customer satisfaction, and drove revenue growth.
 By leveraging data analytics, we transformed raw data into actionable business intelligence, strengthening our competitive edge in the e-commerce market.